 Precise, not fanciful.
 Self-assured, not restrained.
 Low, wide and sleek.
 The exterior design of the...

 Precise, not fanciful.
 Self-assured, not restrained.
 Low, wide and sleek.
-The exterior design of the new 718 models ushers in a new era for the Boxster with sporty, distinctive edges and clearly defined formal contours.
+The exterior design of the 718 models ushers in a new era for the Boxster and Cayman with sporty, distinctive edges and clearly defined formal contours.

 The horizontal geometry of the air intakes makes the front end appear even wider – and lends it added bite.
-The fenders?
+The wings?
 Unmistakably Porsche.
-Higher than the front lid, they have been styled to give prominence to the new design of the headlights, which lay bare their inner workings and incorporate the LED daytime running lights.
+Higher than the front lid, they have been styled to give prominence to the new design of the headlight units, which lay bare their inner workings and incorporate the LED daytime running lights.

 Another sporty detail: new exterior mirrors with v-shaped mirror base.

-When closed, the fabric roof of the 718 Boxster completes the sleek silhouette typical of a sport car.
-At the push of a button, it opens and closes fully automatically in 9 seconds – even on the move, up to a speed of 31 mph.
+When closed, the fabric hood of the 718 Boxster completes the sleek silhouette typical of a sports car.
+At the push of a button, it opens and closes fully automatically in 9 seconds – even on the move, up to a speed of 50 km/h.

 And yet it’s anything but conformist.
-The taillights are slim, their inner workings fashioned three-dimensionally.
-Four-point LED lights are incorporated into each of the horizontal rear light housing.
+The taillights are slimline, their inner workings fashioned three-dimensionally.
+Four LED brake spot lights are incorporated into each of the horizontal rear light units.
 Between the two taillights, an accent trim makes the rear end look even wider.

-The wing above extends automatically at a speed of 75 mph, reducing lift to provide even better roadholding performance.
+The wing above extends automatically at a speed of 120 km/h, reducing lift to provide even better roadholding performance.